qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 you will be able to interact with any feature annotation:

 * **Selection**: left-click on the annotation.
+  For multiple selection, hold the :kbd:`Shift` key while left-clicking on additional annotations.
   By default, annotations are rendered in the order of creation, meaning that recent annotations will be placed on top of older.
   You may need to play with the Z-index property of features in order to select ones they would sit above.
 * **Moving**: Left click on a selected annotation item to start moving it.
+  When multiple annotations are selected, the movement applies to all selected items.
   A right-click or pressing :kbd:`Esc` key cancels the move, while a second left click will confirm the move.
   The displacement can also be controlled pressing the cursor keys: